jshawtime/saywhatwant/READMES-current/00-HYPOTHESIS-TESTING.md

 -----------------------------------------
-HYPOTHESESE BELOW IN ORDER OF NEWEST TO OLDEST
+HYPOTHESESE BELOW IN ORDER OF WHEN THE TEST WAS PERFORMED
 -----------------------------------------